Festival of the Dead

 Festival of the Dead or Feast of Ancestors is held by many cultures throughout the world in honor or recognition of deceased members of the community, generally occurring after the harvest in August, September, October, or November.

 In many cultures a single event, Festival of the Dead, lasting up to 3 days, was held at the end of October and beginning of November; examples include the Peruvians, the Pacific Islanders, the people of the Tonga Islands, the ancient Persians, ancient Romans, and the northern nations of Europe.
 The country of Mexico celebrates Día de Muertos from October 31 to November 2.

 Festivals around the world

 Africa

 In Ancient Egypt the Wag Festival took place in early August (known as Thout in the Coptic language).
 During this holiday people would leave small boats in rivers as a way to remember Osiris' death and honour their deceased loved ones during their journey to the afterlife of Aaru.
+The Opening of the Year and its Coptic descendant Nayrouz also feature rituals honoring the dead.
+For many Coptic Christians, this day is still dedicated to martyrs, though many other traditions associated with this day are no longer practiced.